ray-oh/Optimus-Documentation/docs/index.md

 ![logo](assets/images/logo.png)

-Optimus is an RPA (Robotic Process Automation) solution designed with an **Excel front end** for creation of automation flow steps.
+Optimus is a RPA (Robotic Process Automation) solution designed with an **Excel front end** for creation of automation flow steps.
 Making it accessible for the typical data analyst who is comfortable using Excel, but not very technical savy.

 Optimus stands out for its user-friendly approach while maintaining robust features and extensibility: